Regnault de Chartres: Early life

-Regnault had three brothers: Pierre de Chartres, the elder one, and Hector de Chartres the Younger (killed in 1415 at Agincourt with his two lay brothers).
-It is possible, but not certain, that these de Chartres belong to the notable house of the vidames de Chartres (it is generally accepted that Regnault was related to the family of Beauvilliers; but the arms of the latter are very similar to those of the vidames, bearing bands and merlettes), and / or to the Chartres family of Ver-lès-Chartres from the 12th-13th centuries.
+Regnault had two brothers: the elder one, Pierre de Chartres, and Hector de Chartres the Younger (killed in 1415 at Agincourt).
+It is possible, but not certain, that these de Chartres belong to the notable house of the vidames de Chartres (it is generally accepted that Regnault was related to the family of Beauvilliers; but the arms of the latter are very similar to those of the vidames, bearing bands and merlettes), and/or to the Chartres family of Ver-lès-Chartres from the 12th-13th centuries.

 During the reign of Charles VI

 He was a canon in the chapter of the Beauvais Cathedral and was elected its dean in 1404.
 Subsequently, he served as chamberlain and referendary of antipope John XXIII and presided over the Paris Court of Accounts.
 He was appointed to the archbishopric of Rheims on 2 January 1414 but he did not take office until 16 July 1429, the day before the coronation of Charles VII.
 In 1415 he attended the Council of Constance.

 On 16 August 1418 he was named lieutenant du roi and adviser to the Dauphin, in the provinces of Languedoc, Lyonnais and Mâconnais.